ouspg/ouspg-open/about/README.md

    hundreds of vendors, such as Apple, Cisco, Dell, Juniper and Microsoft

  * Relentless work of [Atte Kettunen](https://youtu.be/wO1LU_QKroQ) - over 300
-   vulnerabilities, from which 90 are in popular browsers - billions of users use more browsers
+   vulnerabilities, from which 90 are in popular browsers - billions of online users secured.
+[Tons of bug bounties](https://www.chromium.org/Home/chromium-security/hall-of-fame) and
+   $10 000 [last man standing award](https://bugs.chromium.org/p/chromium/issues/detail?id=157048) award as cherry on top.

  * Spin-off company found a serious [Heartbleed](http://heartbleed.com) bug, affecting about 2/3 of the WWW-serves in the Internet -  not to mention